BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 * Makes Eridium drop 2.5x more often
 * Makes Torgue Tokens more numerous when dropped
-* Boss drop pools are generally improved, and bosses are guaranteed to drop as many items from their unique drop pool as are in that pool.
+* Boss drop pools are generally improved, and bosses are guaranteed to drop as many items from their unique drop pool as are in that pool.  *(The "Reasonable Drops" variant does not actually have a guaranteed boss drop, though it does make them more likely than in vanilla.)*
   * Bosses with just a single unique drop will therefore be guaranteed to drop that item.
   * If a boss has more than one in their drop pool, you may get duplicates